 .specfile will appear in your directory.
 This file is generated by PyInstaller and does not need to be saved or checked into your source code repo.

 --onefileflag will start up slower than your original application or the one-folder bundle.
 This is expected because one-file bundles are ultimately just a compressed folder, so they must take time to uncompress themselves each time the bundle is run.

 By default, when PyInstaller creates a bundled application, the application opens a console window.
 You can suppress the creation of the console window by adding the

 See the PyInstaller documentation below for more details on the topics above, and much more.

 PyInstaller is a flexible tool that can handle a wide variety of different situations.
-For further reading, here are links to the official PyInstaller documentation:
+For further reading, here are links to the official PyInstaller documentation and GitHub page: